americanhanko/ColumnMapper/README.md

 | Alice | Volleyball    |
 | Alice | Volleyball    |

-If pass the file to `Invoke-PoggleMapper` and you specify the `Names` and `FavoriteSport` columns, you'll get:
+If pass the file to `Invoke-ColumnMapper` and you specify the `Names` and `FavoriteSport` columns, you'll get a new CSV file that looks like this:

 | Names | FavoriteSport |          |            |
 |-------|---------------|----------|------------|